 Shall we get started?

-These include dry leaves, fallen leaves, twigs.
-Cardboard is considered a great source for dry waste along with newspapers.
-However, heavily printed papers and other forms should be avoided so as to reduce leaching of chemicals in the compost.
-These form the nitrogenous part of compost.
+These include dry leaves, fallen leaves, and twigs.
+Cardboard is considered a great source of dry waste along with newspapers.
+However, heavily printed papers and other forms should be avoided so as to reduce the leaching of chemicals in the compost.
+These form the nitrogenous part of the compost.

 The charm of the whole recipe!